mrola/blacklist_overlap_test/README.md

     * http://docs.python-requests.org/en/latest/
     * https://github.com/kennethreitz/requests

-For the standalone version, the confiparser package is required as well.
+For the standalone version, the configparser package is required as well.

 ----
 If the above requirements are not met then installing miniconda is probably the simplest and fastest way to get ahead.
 Conda will allow you to create a local "environment" that contains all the necessary packages with all dependencies met without interfering with any global Python installation